apostrophecms/apostrophe-dialog-box/README.md

 ![Dialog box icon](/images/dialog-icon.png)

-Using it will present you with a text field you can enter as well a dropdown to select which dialog box you'd like to associate with thel ink.
+Using it will present you with a text field you can enter as well a dropdown to select which dialog box you'd like to associate with the ink.

 ![Dialog box rich text editor](/images/editor.png)